 M remained in the quarry living on sea creatures and wine.

-He chiseled day in, day out into his final years,
+He chiseled day in day out into his final years,

 Making not the figures for which he was famous

-But four perfect spheres
+But four spheres

-In homage to Giotto.
+in homage to Giotto.

 For the tale goes thus: